 - Phil is a Unitarian Universalist minister, husband, and wannabe GeekDad.
 A 2002 graduate of Meadville Lombard Theological School (where he teaches a class on Digital/Spiritual Literacy), his interests include parenting, comparative religion, InterSpirituality, digital ministry, interfaith relations, social media, and more.
 On the denominational level, he has been a team member on both the Leap of Faith pilot project and Congregations & Beyond initiative.
 He lives in Saint Paul, Minnesota with his wife, Julia, his son, Henry David, and their cat, Chloë.

-- Lisa is a life-long Unitarian Universalist who has served in our ministry for over 20 years as parish minister, interim minister, and district staff.
-She has also worked as a police chaplain, and serves our movement as the Chair of the UUA’s Committee on Military Ministry and as a member of the UU Trauma Response Ministry team.
-She has expertise in crisis response, and she will be overseeing the financial structure for MidAmerica.
+- Lisa is a life-long Unitarian Universalist who has served in our ministry for over 25 years as parish minister, interim minister, and district staff.
+She has also worked as a police chaplain, and serves our movement as a member of the UU Trauma Response Ministry team.
+Lisa has expertise in crisis response, safe congregations work, and intercultural competency.
+She also oversees the administrative side of the MidAmerica Region.
 She lives in Michigan with her partner and their cat.

 Additional roles for co-funded staff.
 In addition to the above roles staff will also: